top of page

 If you’ve just started planning a wedding and you’re feeling overwhelmed by the list of Things You Apparently Should Already Know, let me take one off your plate.

-The difference between a registrar and a humanist celebrant?
+The difference between a registrar and a Humanist Society Scotland celebrant?
 It’s a biggie - and it’s not just about who gets to sign the paperwork.

 Let’s break it down.